 11.1 Encrypt

-WARNING: pypdf uses by default RC4 encryption if you ommit the "algorithm" parameter.
+WARNING: pypdf only implements RC4 encryption.
 This encryption algorithm is insecure.
-The more modern and secure AES encryption requires pycryptodome to be installed.
+The more modern and secure AES encryption is not implemented. pypdf can only decrypt, but not encrypt with AES.

 Add a password to a PDF (encrypt it):